cinsk/joplin-mode/README.md

 - `S u`: sort by updated time of the note
 - `S c`: sort by created time of the note

+### Joplin Notebook buffer
+When you visit notebook buffer from joplin buffer (by `RET`), you'll see the list of notes similar to Joplin Note Search buffer.

 ### `joplin-note-mode`: Joplin Note buffer